Skip to content

 The Duplicate Blog Post: SEO Sin

 Posting the exact same blog column, update or opinion piece is the most frequently-occurring case of deliberately-duplicated content.
-This is content which is exactly the same, word for word, published on different sites.
-Let's say you have an article about tulips published on site A. You have an account on site B and you decide to publish the article there, as well.
+This is content that is exactly the same, word for word, published on different sites.
+Let's say you have an article about tulips published on site A. If you decide to publish the same article about tulips on site B as well, that is duplicate content.

 When to use 301 redirection?

-And then there is the legitimate situation of temporarily having the same content on two or more pages or domains.
-This can happen when the webmaster has made changes to the URL structure of the site or is in the process of migrating it to a new domain.
-Since it is desirable to maintain the hard-earned ranking of the original pages, a canny webmaster can opt to preserve the inbound links.
+There are legitimate situations where content needs to be temporarily duplicated across multiple pages or domains.
+This could be due to the webmaster making changes to the URL structure of the site or being in the process of migrating it to a new domain.
+Since it is desirable to maintain the hard-earned ranking of the original pages, it can be a good option to preserve the inbound links.

-The way to do this is with an advanced SEO technique: 301 redirect code is one of the best ways to avoid penalties for temporarily-duplicated content.
-When a visitor enters the original page URL, 301 redirects seamlessly tell visitors (and search engine spiders, as well) that the page has moved and shift them quickly to the new address.
-Needless to say, you must remove the original content eventually and then redirect because if not, you clearly have duplicate content.
-These 301 redirects are implemented on the Web server (Apache or IIS) or via PHP/ASP, obviously a task system engineers can carry out.
+The best way to avoid penalties for temporarily duplicated content is by using a 301 redirect code.
+When a visitor enters the original page URL, 301 redirects seamlessly tell visitors and search engines that the page has moved and swiftly shifts them to the new web address.
+Importantly, you must remove the original content eventually and then redirect it, because if not, you will have duplicate content.

 Photo of James Richardson